 Participating in your first ever sparring session can be nerve-wracking.
 You already have an expectation of what is to come, but to actually go in there and make yourself physically vulnerable is such an honest experience.
-If you have never participated in a sparring session before, it’s certainly a unique part of training.
+If you have never participated in a sparring session before, it’s certainly a unique part of your martial arts training.

 Thankfully, before you even step foot inside the ring, your coaches and instructors will have already signed off on your readiness.
 They believe in you, and you should give yourself the same amount of confidence.
 But of course, we know confidence has to come from somewhere.

 A lot of people have difficulty telling whether they are ready for their first sparring session.
 It’s not hard to understand why.
 But sparring is an important training tool for any serious martial artist and is the perfect simulation of real-world combat situations.
 Sparring is going to help prepare you to use your skills in the proper manner if and when the need arises.

 So before you step into the ring with your sparring partner and throw down, here are a few things you should know.
 Remember, everything we practice in training must be safe and effective to maximize its benefits.

 Today, Evolve Daily shares four beginner tips to take note of before your first sparring session.

 1) Make Sure You Are In Great Condition

 It should go without saying.
 Before you even think about participating in your first sparring session, you have to be in excellent physical condition.